 For this reason, building codes and standard methods must be followed in the design, construction, and maintenance stages of construction projects.

 Every day, researchers are developing new technologies, testing methods, materials, and practices.
-Just these last few years, we have seen developments like self-healing concrete and 3D-printed homes.
+Just these last few years, we have seen developments like self-healing concrete

 The issue lies in the fact that it takes so much time and effort to standardize these new methods.
 For starters, it may take up to five years to develop a new ASTM standard, not to mention several committee meetings, balloting, and cross-laboratory testing.